-- outstanding student achievements. - Inform parents of rules and policies related to behavior and discipline.
-Exhibit fair, consistent treatment of all students. - Each Administrator Has a Right to ... - Be treated respectfully. - district policies, and school rules which govern the operation of the school.
-Expect parents to communicate their concerns, questions, and suggestions first with the - teacher and then the school administrator. - Give consequences for violation of the education code, state and federal laws. - Investigate violations and question students without parental consent. - Search and seizure with reasonable suspicion without parental consent.
-Inform law enforcement agencies and ask for assistance/collaboration regarding student - violation of state and federal law.
-Request law enforcement agencies to investigate violations, and/or question students - without parental consent.
-Release pupil directory information (Education Code 49076.)
+Each Administrator Has a Right to . . .

-Each Administrator Has a Responsibility to ...
+- Be treated respectfully. - Expect students, parents, and teachers to cooperate with the administration of state laws, district policies, and school rules which govern the operation of the school. - Expect parents to communicate their concerns, questions, and suggestions first with the teacher and then the school administrator. - Give consequences for violation of the education code, state and federal laws. - Investigate violations and question students without parental consent. - Search and seizure with reasonable suspicion without parental consent. - Inform law enforcement agencies and ask for assistance/collaboration regarding student violation of state and federal law. - Request law enforcement agencies to investigate violations, and/or question students without parental consent. - Release pupil directory information (Education Code 49076.)

-Create a safe, secure, positive teaching-learning environment by properly exercising authority assigned by the School Board, the Superintendent, and state laws.
-Communicate to parents, staff, and students the state laws, district policies, and school rules which govern behavior expectations.
+Each Administrator Has a Responsibility to . . .

-Establish procedures for encouraging and recognizing positive behavior.
-Be fair, firm, and consistent in enforcing district policies and school rules, and any decisions affecting students, parents, and teachers. • Maintain open lines of communication between school and home.
+- Create a safe, secure, positive teaching-learning environment by properly exercising authority assigned by the School Board, the Superintendent, and state laws. - Communicate to parents, staff, and students the state laws, district policies, and school rules which govern behavior expectations. - Assist students, parents, and staff in seeking solutions to problems. - Establish procedures for encouraging and recognizing positive behavior. - Be fair, firm, and consistent in enforcing district policies and school rules, and any decisions affecting students, parents, and teachers. - Maintain open lines of communication between school and home.

-The School Board Has a Right to ...
+The School Board Has a Right to . . .